ktychn/cse15l-lab-reports/Report3.md

     assertArrayEquals(new int[]{ 3, 2, 1 }, ArrayExamples.reversed(input1));
   }
 ```
-This is the code for the `reversed` method being tested:
+This is the buggy code for the `reversed` method being tested:
 ```
   static int[] reversed(int[] arr) {
     int[] newArray = new int[arr.length];